Ultimate Weekend in San Diego – Best Things to do in 3 Days (+ Travel Tips)

-If you love wildlife, visiting the La Jolla Cove should be on the top of your list!
+If you love wildlife, visiting La Jolla Cove should be at the top of your list!
 During a visit, enjoy seeing dozens of sea lions!
 You will be able to see them all hanging out on the cliffs, but remember to keep a safe distance back, even if you see others breaking the rules.

 It is also a very popular area to scuba dive, snorkel, explore tide pools, and go kayaking through sea caves for the abundant amount of marine life.
 During the winter months, you might even be able to see whales!

 As an added bonus, further down, you can walk to Children’s Pool La Jolla to see Harbor seals relaxing on the beach.
 There is also a large lawn between the two spots if you rather lounge or have a picnic instead.

 San Diego Travel Tip: If there is anything you remember from this San Diego itinerary, REMEMBER THIS!
 Make sure to crimp your car tires when parking on hills.
 If you don’t turn your tires to the curb while parked on a hill, the chances of you getting a ticket are pretty high!
 Learn from my $60 mistake!